Average Annual Pay: Remote Work vs Office Employees

 Doing what you love and earning at the same time from your home is the goal.
 Remember that making this change can be extremely challenging not just because you’re generally working alone, but you will be responsible for so much more.

-Having said that, let’s take a look at some of the more popular and common jobs where you can work from home and see what it takes to achieve that.
+Having said that, let’s take a look at some of the more popular and common remote jobs where you can work from home and see what it takes to achieve that.

-To add some weight to these roles, I’ve added in some feedback gathered from both freelancers and business owners who come from various backgrounds and work in different cities around the world.
+To add some weight to these roles, I’ve added in some feedback gathered from both freelancers and remote business owners who come from various backgrounds and work in different cities around the world.

 Job salary is estimated based on recent job listings by employees with at least 10 hire records on UpWork.